Troubleshooting¶

 addInterceptor

-, allowing the SDK method to calculate the ID first resolves this issue.
-To avoid duplicate settings, the custom method should disable theenableTraceUserResource
+so that the SDK method calculates the ID first, solving this problem.
+To avoid duplicate settings, close theenableTraceUserResource

 inFTRUMConfig